Classic

 favorite seasonal recipe

-- Sardinian gnocchetto with Piennolo del Vesuvio DOP tomatoes, pecorino from Val D'Orcia and basil
+- Spaghetti with Piennolo del Vesuvio DOP tomatoes, pecorino from Val D’Orcia and basil

-- Pacchero with Bolognese ragù, Piennolo tomatoes and Grana Padano DOP
+- Fusillo with Bolognese ragù, Piennolo tomatoes and Grana Padano DOP

-- Maccheroni carbonara with Roman guanciale and pecorino DOP
+- Maccheroni carbonara with aged Roman guanciale and Roman pecorino DOP

 Shopping List